voczie/data-structures/Structs.md

 ### Limitations of Structs in C
 *   We cannot use operators like +,- etc. on Structure variables;
 *   C Structures do not permit data hiding.
-Structure members can be accessed by any function, anywhere in the scope of the Structure;
+Structure members can be accessed by any function, anywhere in their scope;
-*   C structures do not permit functions inside Structure;
+*   C Structures do not permit functions inside them;
+*   C Structures cannot have constructor inside them;
 *   C Structures cannot have static members inside their body;
 *   C Programming language do not support access modifiers.
-So they cannot be used in C Structures;
+So they cannot be used in C Structures.
-*   Structures in C cannot have constructor inside Structures.

 ## References
 *   https://www.thedshandbook.com